 To submit a claim for STD benefits, you or your manager needs to complete the STD notification form located at: https://secure.fgiworld.com/login.asp (login and password are both nortel) or call the toll free number (1-888-522-7368).
-More information on the STD claims process can be found on the FLEX 2008 Benefits Site on Services@Work under "Other Information - Benefit Documents".
+More information on the STD claims process can be found on the Health N-Site.
 Once Shepell-fgi receives your form, they will contact you within 48 hours and send you the appropriate paperwork to complete to help adjudicate your claim.